This is What Retirement Could Look Like if You’re Ready

 They both seem to have value, but one day a fire comes, and then they do not.

-Don’t be an ass.
+Be smart.
 Treat your retirement as your Lean business enterprise and let value pull you into a satisfying future.

 In order to grasp how Lean thinking works, I’ll briefly describe the concepts of 5S and Muda (the seven wastes) from the Toyota Production System.